nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/lab/debugging-in-vscode.md

 is_featured: true
 ---

-Watch a short video to learn how to [configure Visual Studio Code to debug Python files](https://youtu.be/scAOUwa9XvM).
+Watch a short video to learn how to <a href="https://youtu.be/scAOUwa9XvM" target="_blank">configure Visual Studio Code to debug Python files</a>.

 Here's a short animation showing you a breakpoint being set in the code, and then inspecting the value of the `all_students` variable in both the variables panel and in a pop-up window in the editor.